AngusP/sdp-firmware/README.md

 notably, it contains the current information on each of the holonomic motors such as power or total distance travelled, and the state of a data transfer.

+#### `robot.cpp`

+Contains the code that is run clock-synchronously by Processes – There is a process that is responsible for toggling an LED every second in order to indicate the robot is *alive*.
+Other processes include one that polls the encoders on each motor to monitor how far they travelled and another one that potentially makes any adjustments necessary to account for errors or motor differences based on this information.

 #### `SDPArduino.cpp`